 AWH4T strives for a just world and is committed to utilizing equitable evaluation and improvement strategies to remake our systems.
-Our HMIS Lead regularly meets with providers to evaluate outcomes along demographic lines, and we will continue to employ this process of evaluation throughout the implementation of YHDP programs and goals.
-Housing Solutions hosts a public CoC Data Dashboard that measures system and program level data on the performance surrounding equity indicatorsi.
+Our HMIS Lead meets with providers monthly to evaluate outcomes along demographic lines, and we will continue to employ this process of evaluation throughout the implementation of YHDP programs and goals.
+Incorporating YAB voice to the monthly data review meetings with agencies that operate under YHDP projects will enhance an equitable lens to ensure programs meet performance outcomes, which include decreasing days to housing from referral and enrollment for BIPOC and Hispanic/Latin(a)(o)(e) youth and young adults.
+Housing Solutions hosts a public CoC Data Dashboard that measures system and program level data on the performance surrounding equity indicators.
 Data transparency is an important component toward measuring success and ensuring that continuous quality improvement is at the forefront of our community-wide plan to end and prevent youth homelessness and ensure equitable outcomes for all YYA in Tulsa.